RICHMOND, Va. -- Anthem LemonAid is returning to Richmond this Friday, Saturday and Sunday.

 All the money raised from Anthem LemonAid will "support the $250,000 fundraising goal," Bruni said.

 WTVR CBS 6 is once again a proud sponsor of Anthem LemonAid.
-Be sure to stop by our booth outside the CBS 6 studios at 3301 W. Broad Street on Friday, July 20 from 8:30 a.m. – 6 p.m.
+Be sure to stop by our booth outside the CBS 6 studios at the corner of Tilden and Broad streets (3301 W. Broad Street) Friday from 8 a.m. - 6 p.m.

 Additional sponsors include Children’s Hospital Foundation, Virginia Credit Union, RVA Primrose Schools, Call Federal Credit Union, Walmart, Sam’s Club, Kroger, Walgreens, Sweet Frog and Mexico Restaurant.